RunaalParmar/CandidVote/README.md

-# ECE651-CandidVote
+# CandidVote

-ECE651 Project.
-A voting system using blockchain, that solves the major redundancies of any legacy voting system and can be extended for any general voting needs.
+A web application designed to facilitate secure and transparent voting by backing votes on an Ethereum blockchain.
+The aim of this project is to solve the major redundancies and lack of transparency of legacy voting systems and to also be extendable to any general voting needs.